architect/dynalite/readme.md

 A DynamoDB http server, optionally backed by LevelDB

 Options:
---help                Display this help message and exit --port <port>         The port to listen on (default: 4567) --path <path>         The path to use for the LevelDB store (in-memory by default) --ssl                 Enable SSL for the web server (default: false)
+--help, -h            Display this help message and exit --host                Listen on a specific host address (default: all available) --port <port>         The port to listen on (default: 4567) --path <path>         The path to use for the LevelDB store (in-memory by default) --ssl                 Enable SSL for the web server (default: false)